 Finally, there is a trailer for Blackout, the new battle royale mode.
 Blackout gameplay trailer shows off the map, vehicles, and characters that will be available in Blackout – check it out below.

 Call of Duty: Black Ops 4 PC

 Treyarch is promising that special attention will be shown the Black Ops 4 PC version.
 For starters, Black Ops 4 PC will launch on Battle.net exclusively, which will include all of Battle.net’s social features and anti-cheat measures.
-Among the many features promised for the PC build are: scalability options, uncapped frame rate, dedicated servers, and support for 4K, HDR, and ultra widescreen monitors.
+Among the many features promised for the PC build are: scalability options, uncapped frame rate (but not for Blackout at launch), dedicated servers, and support for 4K, HDR, and ultra widescreen monitors.